Vishalhota-Cal/Aethe_Ticket_Router/README.md

 ---

-## Architecture: how one ticket actually flows through the system
+## 🤖 Agentic Architecture — the star of the show

 ```mermaid
 flowchart LR